 Property Damage or Injury

-If you are convicted of driving under the influence and causing property damage or injury, and if your blood alcohol concentration was greater than 0.09, you face harsher penalties.
-For subsequent convictions, you will have to install an interlock ignition device on your vehicle, attend a treatment program and safety class, and perhaps complete community service.
+If you are convicted of driving under the influence and causing property damage or injury, and if your blood alcohol concentration is greater than 0.09, you face harsher penalties.
+For subsequent convictions, you must install an interlock ignition device on your vehicle, attend a treatment program and safety class, and perhaps complete community service.

-Once you have hired a Broomall, PA DUI attorney, they will begin to work hard on your defense.
-They’ll look at the evidence the prosecutor is planning on using against you, and file motions on your behalf if applicable.
+Once you have hired a Broomall PA DUI attorney, they will begin to work hard on your defense.
+They’ll look at the evidence the prosecutor plans to use against you and file motions on your behalf if applicable.

 Should your case end up in court, your lawyer will fight for your rights using knowledge and experience.
 They’ll work tirelessly to help ensure you receive the most favorable outcome possible.
 Expect nothing less from a qualified attorney.